I lead product development and engineering at AcquisBI, specifically in their health division.

 - Building software to automate the above or generally improve their IT systems.

 If you want to discuss this in more detail with me for your company or organisation, please get in touch.

-I also have a number of side projects that generate a small amount of income.
+I also have a number of side projects that I have created over the past couple of years.
 You can learn more about them on the projects page.